maibennett/sta235/exampleSite/content/bookmarks.en.md

 **Answer**: I got a question at the end of our last DD class asking to explain the Taylor Swift example again, and how it works in the context of a TWFE model.
 Here's a video with a more in-depth explanation.
 Note: If you feel comfortable with the R coding part, you can skip that part of the video and just watch the conceptual explanation at the beginning (up to min 13).

 {{< youtube src="https://www.youtube.com/embed/MeHJe_oj-Lc" >}}

+- *What are the mehtods available in the `caret` package?*

+**Answer:** You can find all the methods that are supported [here](https://topepo.github.io/caret/available-models.html).
+Be aware that you will need to install different packages depending on the method you are using.